apache/arrow/docs/source/developers/python.rst

    the Python extension.
 This is recommended for development as it allows the C++ libraries to be re-built separately.

-   If you are using conda package manager then conda will ensure Arrow C++ libraries are found.
+   If you are using the conda package manager then conda will ensure Arrow C++ libraries are found.
 In case you are *not* using conda then you have to

    * add the path of installed DLL libraries to ``PATH`` every time before